 Coronary Heart Disease

 Heart-related disorders are the most commonly seen side effects of a high cholesterol diet.
 In coronary heart disease, the blood flow through the arteries gets affected.
 It happens due to the buildup of plaque in the interior wall of the arteries.
 The excess cholesterol in the body turns into plaque that deposits on the arterial walls.
-Clogging of arteries (atherosclerosis) results in reduced blood flow to different body parts.
+Clogging of arteries (atherosclerosis) due to cholesterol results in reduced blood flow to different body parts.
 In some cases, the disintegration of plaque in an artery results in a blood clot.
 The blood clot can obstruct the blood flow so much that it can be threatening to life.
 Thus, coronary heart disease is a serious side effect of a high cholesterol diet.